-It is common for service entities to offer services overseas due to the huge outsourcing demand from western countries.
-In case of such entities providing onshore services in other countries, like IT or consultancy services companies, global economy-wide factors, visa regulations, and impact of foreign exchange fluctuation risk analysis is an important aspect in the rating process as against entities that are present in domestic markets alone.
+It is common for service entities to offer services overseas due to the huge outsourcing demand from the western countries.
+In case of such entities, which are engaged in providing offshore services in other countries, like IT or consultancy services companies, analysis of global economy-wide factors, government policies in those geographies, legal policies and exposure towards foreign exchange fluctuation risk is factored in the rating process as against entities that are present in domestic markets alone.